How to Make a Heart-Shaped Cake

 I’m a big fan of celebration cakes, but I prefer not to stock my cupboards with specialty cake pans and tools I may only use once or twice in the course of my cooking career.
 I’m sure you don’t feel much differently, which is why I’d like to share some simple tutorials on how to make themed cakes without the use of one-time baking pans or complicated kitchen tools.
 My kitchen cupboards are crowded and I have no space for anything other than my basic baking supplies, so if I can use those to make fun-shaped cakes I feel that I’m further ahead.

-Last month, we tackled the simple football cake and this month I thought it would be fitting to learn how to make a heart-shaped cake without the use of a one-time kitchen tool or gadget.
+We’ve tackled the simple football cake and I thought it would be fitting to learn how to make a heart-shaped cake without the use of a one-time kitchen tool or gadget.

 My mother-in-law taught me how to make this simple cake.
 It was her go-to creation for classroom parties when my husband and his brothers were in elementary school, and it really couldn’t be easier to make.